 Parsley is a Green-Green food.
-Green-Green foods are safe to eat as a regular part of a diet.
+Green-Green foods are very safe to eat as a regular part of a diet.

 Guideline related quotes related to Non-Starchy, Herbs and Green-Green throughout Geoff Bond's publications.